zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 jni = { version = "0.19", default-features = false }
 ```

-You'll probably want to add some other dependencies, like futures, but these are not technically requirements.
+Other dependencies, such as futures, can be included if needed, but they are not technically required.

-You'll also need to specify what kind of lib this is.
-By default, it's a Rust lib that can only be used in the rust ecosystem.
-We want it to be a dynamic library:
+Next, specify what kind of `lib` it is.
+By default, it's a Rust `lib` that can only be used in the rust ecosystem.
+To make it a dynamic library:

 ```toml
 [lib]